 Now imagine that a child suffers an injury during co-op that requires hospitalization.
-Did you know that even if the parents specifically stipulate that they do NOT wish to sue the co-op and/or the host venue, the parents’ private medical insurance will almost always sue one or both parties?
+Did you know that even if the parents specifically stipulate that they do NOT wish to sue the co-op and/or the host venue, the parents’ private medical insurance may still sue one or both parties?
 When this happens, it often spells the death of uninsured groups.

 By being fully insured (not just at our host church during enrichment classes, but wherever and whenever we go in the name of CHESS), we are protecting your family from demands that you be kicked out when/if an unfortunate accident happens, and we are giving our host church a compelling reason to overlook the occasional unfortunate incident.
 (We also have a $500 deposit on record with our host church so that they need not wait on insurance payouts.)